Colorado Coalfield War: Legacy

 Frank Hayes, UMWA President from 1917 to 1919 and Lieutenant Governor of Colorado from 1937 to 1939, wrote a song in tribute to the striking miners entitled "We're Coming, Colorado" set to the tune of "Battle Cry of Freedom."
 Folk musician Woody Guthrie released "Ludlow Massacre" in 1944.
 Guthrie's song has been criticized by historians as perpetuating an inaccurate recounting of the events surrounding the Ludlow Massacre and the "Ten Days War."

+The later Battle of Blair Mountain, also involving the Baldwin-Felts and UMWA, is considered the largest labor uprising in the U.S. by number of combatants.
+Contemporaneous accounts suggest the Blair Mountain strikers feared Baldwin-Felts would utilize a gun-equipped truck on their number, erroneously believing that the Death Special had been present at the Ludlow Massacre.
+Like the Colorado National Guard in 1913–1914, the West Virginia National Guard were drawn into the suppression of the strike at Blair Mountain.

 Upton Sinclair, the author of the socialist activist novel The Jungle, wrote King Coal in 1917.
 The novel is set during the Colorado Coalfield War.
 He continued the story of King Coal’s protagonist, Hal Warner, with the novella The Coal War in 1917.
 This second text was rejected by publishers until 1974, after Sinclair’s death.